News

 The health benefits of going vegetarian

-Beyond the environmental impact, adopting a vegetarian diet can also have strong health benefits.
-Numerous studies have linked plant-based diets to a lower risk of chronic diseases, including heart disease, cancer, and diabetes.4 Vegetarianism promotes a balanced intake of essential nutrients such as fiber, vitamins, and antioxidants, which can improve overall well-being.
+Beyond the positive impact on the planet, adopting a vegetarian diet can also have strong personal health benefits.
+Numerous studies have linked plant-based diets to a lower risk of chronic diseases, including heart disease, cancer, and diabetes.4 A well-planned vegetarian diet provides a balanced intake of essential nutrients such as vitamins, antioxidants, and fibre, which can improve overall well-being.

 World Vegetarian Day is an opportunity to reflect on these realities.
 The growing plant-based movement offers a practical and powerful approach to many of the world’s environmental challenges.
 As well as mitigating the harmful effects of climate change, plant-based eating can also lead to healthier and more sustainable food systems.